-CL LAB CH
+CL LAD Un

 ACCC101 Accounting I 3 0 3

 BCPC101 Introduction to Computer Applications 2 3 3

 BUSC101 Introduction to Business 3 0 3

 BUSC102 Business Correspondence 2 0 2

 BUSC106 Keyboarding 0 3 1

-Graduates of the program are particularly well-suited for office positions that span both computer and general business areas.
+Graduates of the program are particularly well suited for office positions that span both computer and general business areas.
 These include computerized accounting, customer service, sales support, and numerous assistance positions.
 Graduates may also proceed on to more advanced computer or business programs in the college, transferring many of this program's courses.

-Although the Business Computer Program has a full-time, one-year framework, students may elect to attend part-time and complete the program over a longer time period.
+Although the Business Computer Program has a full time, oneyear framework, students may elect to attend part time and complete the program over a longer time period.
 Applicants to the program must meet the general College requirements for admission.

-OL OII

-ACCC105 Spreadsheets (ACCC101 or ACCC103,
+CL LAB CR

-BCPC101, BUSC105) 2 3 3
+ACCC105 Spreadsheets (BCPC101) 2 3 3

 ACCC216 Computerized Accounting (ACCC101) 1 2 2

 BCPC104 Word Processing (BUSC106) 2 3 3

 BUSC105 Business Math 3 0 3

 CPTC125 Applications Programming (BCPC101) 3 3 4